model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

 ### Full form

-In its full form, we expect that this feature will require substantial changes both to `kani-driver` and `kani-compiler`.
+We expect that this feature will require changes primarily to `kani-compiler`.

-`kani-driver` will need to be responsible for determining which stubs are required for each harness, which will require moving the code for identifying harnesses from `kani-compiler` to `kani-driver`.
-After `kani-driver` has determined the set of stubs to use for each harness, it will invoke `kani-compiler` once for each set of stubs, passing the relevant stub pairings as command line arguments.
-The output of `kani-compiler` will be specialized to that stub set.
-After `kani-compiler` has finished compiling under a given stub set, `kani-driver` will run the harnesses that use that stub set.
+Before doing code generation, `kani-compiler` already collects harnesses; we will extend this to also collect stub mapping information.

-`kani-compiler` will be extended with a command line option specifying stub pairings, and a new MIR-to-MIR transformation that replaces the bodies of specified functions with their replacements.
+We will plug in a new MIR-to-MIR transformation that replaces the bodies of specified functions with their replacements.
 This can be achieved via `rustc`'s query mechanism: if the user wants to replace `foo` with `bar`, then when the compiler requests the MIR for `foo`, we instead return the MIR for `bar`.
-`kani-compiler` will be responsible for checking for the error conditions enumerated in the previous section.
+`kani-compiler` will also be responsible for checking for the error conditions previously enumerated.

 ### First step